skramm/homog2d/docs/homog2d_manual.md

 All these drawing functions support a second (or third, for the free function) optional argument of type `img::DrawParams` (also back-end library independent) that holds various parameters for drawing.
+It holds several member functions that allow to tweak the drawing parameters.
+All of these functions support the "chained-call" syntax.

 So you can for example set the color and line width with:
 ```C++
 li.draw( img, img::DrawParams().setThickness(2 /* pixels */).setColor(r,g,b) );